Characters of the Marvel Cinematic Universe: A–L: Happy Hogan

 Harold "Happy" Hogan (portrayed by Jon Favreau) is Tony Stark's bodyguard and close friend, and head of security for Stark Industries.
 Hogan is later assigned by Stark as head of Asset Management for the Avengers.
 He also serves as a mentor to Peter Parker after Stark's death and is romantically attracted to Parker's aunt, May.

 In an alternate universe, Hogan had to deal with an assault from Justin Hammer on Avengers Tower during Christmas.
 He accidentally took a sample of Hulk's blood, turning him into Freak.
 Unlike the comic book version of Freak, Hogan can maintain his mind in this form.

 A version of Hogan in an alternate universe set in 1602 named Sir Harold "Happy" Hogan is loyal to the royal family and is not friends with Tony Stark who he considers a "madman".
 He can also turn into Freak in moments of rage, much like Hulk, and is strong enough to match up against his universe's version of Hulk.

-As of 2025, the character has appeared in eight projects: the films Iron Man, Iron Man 2, Iron Man 3, Spider-Man: Homecoming, Avengers: Endgame, Spider-Man: Far From Home, Spider-Man: No Way Home, and Deadpool & Wolverine.
+As of 2026, the character has appeared in eight projects: the films Iron Man, Iron Man 2, Iron Man 3, Spider-Man: Homecoming, Avengers: Endgame, Spider-Man: Far From Home, Spider-Man: No Way Home, and Deadpool & Wolverine.
 Alternate universe variants of Hogan appeared in one project: the Disney+ animated series What If...?.

 Hogun the Grim

 Hogun (portrayed by Tadanobu Asano), also known as Hogun the Grim, is a member of the Warriors Three of Asgard, depicted as a Vanir grim warrior from Vanaheim.
 He is killed by Hela in 2017.

-As of 2025, the character has appeared in three projects: the films Thor, Thor: The Dark World, and Thor: Ragnarok.
+As of 2026, the character has appeared in three projects: the films Thor, Thor: The Dark World, and Thor: Ragnarok.
 An alternate universe variant of Hogun (voiced by David Chen) appeared in one project: the Disney+ animated series What If...?.

+Craig Hollis / Mister Immortal

+Craig Hollis (portrayed by David Pasquesi), also known as Mister Immortal, is a superhuman incapable of dying.
+Over the years, he has used this ability to repeatedly fake his own death and escape various marriages.
+Compounding the problem, eight of his previous spouses all file suits against him upon learning his secret via an online video displaying his powers leaked by a website called Intelligencia.

+As of 2026, the character has appeared in one project: the Disney+ series She-Hulk: Attorney at Law.

 Lemar Hoskins / Battlestar

 Sergeant Major Lemar Hoskins (portrayed by Clé Bennett), also known as Battlestar, is the partner of John Walker, the new Captain America.
 Hoskins and Walker served together in Operation Enduring Freedom and Hoskins laments that they could have saved a lot of lives had they been super soldiers.
 During a fight with the Flag Smashers, Karli Morgenthau punches him into a concrete pillar, accidentally killing him.

-As of 2025, the character has appeared in one project: the Disney+ series The Falcon and the Winter Soldier.
+As of 2026, the character has appeared in one project: the Disney+ series The Falcon and the Winter Soldier.